 If, after receiving our final decision on your complaint, you remain dissatisfied with our decision or the way we have handled your complaint, you can ask the SPSO to consider it.

-We will tell you how to do this when we send you our final decision.
+We'll tell you how to do this when we send you our final decision.